bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 1000
 ```

-This is then ORed agains the `verification_byte` thus marking the index of a pair that was above `0xff`.
+This is then ORed against the `verification_byte` thus, marking the index of a pair that was above `0xff`.
 This byte is 8-bits in size, thus, being able to allocate a bit per pair.

 For example if the 2nd and 6th pair are above `0xff` the value `y` will be `10` and `100000` respectively.
 Giving us the binary value

 ```
 00000000
-00000010
+00000010 OR  (2nd)
-00010000
+00100000 OR  (6th)
    ==
-00010010
+00100010
 ```

 Or
 ```
-0x12
+0x22
 ```
 This byte is used when checking in the next stage.

 ## Checksum

-We're getting there.
-This is the final key validation step.
+We're getting there - this is the final key validation step.

 This step is exactly the same as the overall key validation included in Starcraft.